matyalatte/tuw/README.md

 ## Platforms
 Simple Command Runner uses cross-platform framework.<br>
-I made sure we can build it with the following platforms and compilers.
+I made sure I can build it with the following platforms and compilers.
 - Windows10 + MSVC 19.31
 - Ubuntu 20.04 + GCC 9.4
 - MacOS 10.15 + AppleClang 12.0

-But I haven't tested enough yet.<br>
-There may be some bugs.
+And I think it supports your environment as well if [wxWidgets library](https://github.com/wxWidgets/wxWidgets) supports.<br>

 ## How to Build
 ### Github Actions